 - The majority of staff were wearing masks.

-One thing I did notice was that we didn’t get asked for our track and trace details, which I believed was a legal requirement.
-When we were waiting to go to the shop, however, a family came in and they were instantly asked before they were seated.
+I noticed that we didn’t get asked for our track and trace details.
+I thought this was a legal requirement.
+When we were waiting to go to the shop, a family came in and they were instantly asked before they were seated.

 The middle tier consisted of sultana scones with strawberry jam and cream – I’m usually picky when it comes to scones but these were delicious.

-The last thing on the desert tier was this pecan nut tart thing (formally known as a Engadine slice) that I was really looking forward to, but it had marzipan in, and I can’t stand the stuff!
-I forgot I didn’t like it, otherwise I would’ve mentioned it to a waitress.
+The last thing on the desert tier was this pecan nut tart (formally known as an Engadine slice).
+I was really looking forward to, but it had marzipan in, and I can’t stand the stuff!
+I forgot I didn’t like it, otherwise, I would’ve mentioned it to a waitress.

 Aside from the Covid, I thought the room itself was quite bland.
-I’ve never actually been in this room before, but I thought there might’ve been a little bit more on the decoration side of things.
-However, for all I know they could’ve had this and had to remove it due to Corona.
+I’ve never been in this room before, but I thought it might have been a bit more decorated.
+However, they could’ve had this and had to remove it due to Corona.
 It’s just some feedback if not!

-I’ve been downstairs before and remember being really impressed by the attention to detail in the room, from the flooring to the flowers and the walls as well.
+I’ve been downstairs before.
+I remember being impressed by the attention to detail in the room.
+The flooring to the flowers and the walls as well.

-Post meal though, I had a really nice time and I’d highly recommend it to anyone!
-Have you been to Betty’s during Covid?
+I had a really nice time and I’d highly recommend it to anyone!
+Have you been to Betty’s Tea Room during Covid?
 Let me know what you thought in the comments!